authorizerdev/docs/src/pages/core/endpoints.md

 `GET /oauth_login/:oauth_provider` - Endpoint to perform oauth login for various providers like google, github, facebook

+This endpoint supports following query paramters

+- `redirectURL`: URL where user should be redirected after login
+- `role`: Role with which user should login.
+This is optional and by default it will use the `DEFAULT_ROLE` specified in `env`

+Sample URL: `/oauth_login/google?redirectURL=https://myapp.com&role=admin`

 ## `/oauth_callback/:oauth_provider`

 `GET /oauth_callback/:oauth_provider` - Endpoint that is used by oauth providers as callback after success / unsuccessful login